-More than 40% of the world’s population lacks access to a safe and reliable water source, according to the United Nations Development Program, and that figure is projected to rise over coming decades.
-Over 80% of the world’s wastewater resulting from human activity is discharged into the environment without treatment, and 1.8 billion people only have contaminated water for drinking.
+More than 40 per cent of the world’s population lacks access to a safe and reliable water source, according to the United Nations Development Program, and that figure is projected to rise over coming decades.
+Over 80 per cent of the world’s wastewater resulting from human activity is discharged into the environment without treatment, and 1.8 billion people only have contaminated water for drinking.
 As a result, almost 1,000 children die each day from preventable diarrhoeal disease.

-To help efforts, an interdisciplinary, global team of researchers is channelling its efforts into the Revitalising Informal Settlements and their Environments (RISE) program.
-RISE will provide unprecedented insight into a sustainable approach to water management that aims to improve the health and well-being of over a billion people in urban informal settlements.
+To help efforts, an interdisciplinary, global team of researchers is channelling its efforts into the RISE program.
+RISE will provide unprecedented insight into a sustainable approach to water management that aims to improve the health and wellbeing of over a billion people in urban informal settlements.

-Embracing a connected cycle of all available water sources in a local area, the water sensitive cities approach integrates “nature-based solutions” – like artificial wetlands with “smart” new septic tanks – into urban buildings and landscapes.
+Embracing a connected cycle of all available water sources in a local area, the water-sensitive cities approach integrates nature-based solutions – like artificial wetlands, alongside 'smart' new septic tanks – into urban buildings and landscapes.

-By applying a suite of solutions chosen to suit each individual location, RISE aims to enable 24 informal settlements in Fiji and Indonesia to independently harvest their own rainwater and stormwater, recycle wastewater, and protect against flooding and pollution.
+By applying a suite of solutions chosen to suit each individual location, RISE aims to enable 24 informal settlements in Fiji and Indonesia to independently harvest their own rainwater and stormwater, recycle wastewater, and protect against flooding.
 Those outcomes will mean more secure water supplies, and a cleaner environment where wastewater is handled safely.

 “Access to clean water and sanitation is a human right and essential to the fulfilment of all other rights.
 Developing nations must be enabled to leapfrog the mistakes made by other countries.
 Our global ability to achieve the Sustainable Development Goals is much stronger with innovative, interdisciplinary approaches with sound practical applications, and collaboration across countries and institutions.”